Mesothelioma

 • Treatment options (e.g., chemotherapy, surgery)

-The most common mesothelioma cancer treatments are:
+The most common mesothelioma cancer treatments include:

 • Surgery: Physically removing the mesothelioma tumors present